Early Years Foundation Stage

 - foster positive home school links with parents and other care providers.

-- Invite the children and their families in for a welcome meeting in the Summer term prior to them starting.
+- Invite the children and their families in for a welcome meeting in the Summer term prior to the pupils starting.

 - Home visits are carried out in September before children start at school.